Three Days to Never: Plot

+The action mostly takes place in Southern California, in a few days during August 1987.
+Professor of English Frank Marrity is visiting his recently deceased grandmother's house in order to get her affairs in order.
+To keep his 12-year-old daughter Daphne occupied, he puts her in front of a television set with a VHS videotape of what he thinks is Pee-wee's Big Adventure.
+When Daphne watches it, she unexpectedly sees a lost and suppressed film created by Charlie Chaplin (A Woman of the Sea, a 1926 film which the real-life Chaplin ordered destroyed for tax purposes).
+The film activates Daphne's latent psychic abilities.
+She strikes out pyrokinetically, burning both the tape and her teddy bear in her bedroom upstairs.

+This psychic action attracts the attention of foreign agents who know much more about the Marrity family's lives than they do.
+The agents know Frank's grandmother was Lieserl Maric, the daughter of Albert Einstein, and that she was friends with Chaplin.
+Einstein, Maric and Chaplin had created a time machine, which Lieserl had kept in a small outbuilding called the Kaleidoscope Shed.
+A Woman of the Sea was suppressed by Chaplin because it tapped into the same powerful energy as the time machine.

+Frank and Daphne meet an old man who introduces himself to Frank as Frank's missing father.
+In reality, he is an older Frank, from the year 2006, who intends to use the time machine to restore his earlier, happier life.

 Old Frank warns young Frank and Daphne not to eat in an Italian restaurant, but they disregard this and go to lunch at Alfredo's.
 Daphne chokes on a bite of food and Frank performs an emergency tracheotomy, saving her life.
-When she is hospitalized, they are visited by Oren Lepidopt, a Mossad katsa, who pretends to be Eugene Jackson of the National Security Agency.
+When she is hospitalized, they are visited by Oren Lepidopt, a Mossad katsa.
 While there, he sees a dybbuk appear on the hospital room television and attempt to possess Daphne, but Lepidopt rescues them.
-Believing his statements, Frank and Daphne, by default, join the Mossad team.
+Believing his statements, Frank and Daphne join the Mossad team.

-The Vespers attempt to kidnap the Marritys by co-opting Frank's brother-in-law, Bennett, to deliver them for $50,000.
+Another team, The Vespers, co-opts Frank's brother-in-law, Bennett, to deliver the Marritys to the Vespers for $50,000.
 Bennett leads them to Grammar's house, but then changes his mind and saves Frank and Daphne from assassination.
-Bennett brings Frank, Daphne, and his wife Moira (Frank's sister) to a house in Hollywood Hills.
-Frank contacts Lepidopt and tells him how to find the maschinchen in Grammar's Kaleidoscope Shed.
+Frank contacts Lepidopt and tells him how to find the time machine.
 By a matter of minutes, Lepidopt's team fetches the machine before the Vespers and old Frank can get to it.

-In Hollywood Hills, the Vespers group successfully kidnaps Daphne, at which point one of them, Charlotte Sinclair, a blind psychic, switches sides and joins Frank to save Daphne.
-Having lost her eyesight in an accident at the age of 19, she wants the time travel machine in order to cancel her present time-line and start over, avoiding both the accident and her conflicted present life.
-She and Frank are romantically attracted to each other.

-The Vespers bring Daphne to their hideout in Palm Springs.
-The Mossad team, with young Frank and Charlotte, bring the time machine components to the Wigwam Motel in San Bernardino, California in order to use it as an aid for a séance, each of them hoping to accomplish their various goals.
-They experience a sort of hallucination of Powers's fanciful history of what "really" happened to Einstein, Chaplin and Lieserl during the 1920s and 1930s, including a psychic/time travel explanation of the 1933 Long Beach earthquake.
+The Mossad team bring the time machine components to the Wigwam Motel in San Bernardino, California.